-The Certificate in Special Collections Librarianship allows students in the Master of Arts in Library and Information Science to adapt their skills to the unique challenges of working with rare books, manuscripts, and archives, digitized and born-digital collections, artist’s books, scrapbooks, photographs, zines, and other “unique and distinct” formats.
+The Certificate in Special Collections Librarianship and Archives allows students in the Master of Arts in Library and Information Science to adapt their skills to the unique challenges of working with rare books, manuscripts, and archives, digitized and born-digital collections, artist’s books, scrapbooks, photographs, zines, and other “unique and distinct” formats.

 Broad foundational knowledge of physical and digital special collections might be applied in settings such as academic and public library special collections, rare book libraries, government and corporate archives, historical societies, galleries, and museums, and may prepare students for further graduate study.